spiral-php/tutorials/docs/en/temporal/configuration.md

 ];
 ```

-To configure a connection to Temporal Cloud or a secure connection to a local server,
-you can use the `ConnectionConfig::createCloud()` or `ConnectionConfig::createSecure()` methods.

 ### RoadRunner

 In your RoadRunner configuration file `.rr.yaml`, add a section `temporal`.
 This lets you set the server address and the